List of Big Eyed Animals - 15 of the Cutest!

 The purple spot mantis shrimp (Gonodactylus smithii) is a crustacean, which you may not think of as being very cute.
 Maybe not to everyone, but it is difficult to argue they aren't incredibly beautiful.
 They have a thin body which can measure up to 18 cm long.
 They have an almost unique iridescence, meaning they present a full rainbow of different colors.

 They have big eyes in comparison to the rest of their body, but size is not their only attribute.
 They also work separately and move independently, being able to scan their deep sea environment in a way few other animals can.
 They use this to both evade predators and catch their own prey.
+These shrimp have a unique type of vision that allows them to see polarized light, a capability that is rare in the animal kingdom.

 3. Chameleon

 There are more than 150 species of chameleon, mostly living in regions of Africa and Asia.
-They are well known for their ability to change color, something used as camouflage to evaded predators.
+They are well known for their ability to change color, something used as camouflage to evade predators.
 This is due to something called guanine crystals which are located in their skin, reflecting light in different ways to create the changes in color patterns.

 4. Zebra back spider

 The zebra back spider (Salticus scenicus) measures only about 7 millimeters in length, which makes it one of the smallest animals in the world.
 Males are smaller and stockier than females.
 It has short legs and a black body with white stripes, providing the inspiration for their name.
-Many people suffer arachnophobia, an acute fear of spiders.
+Many people suffer from arachnophobia, an acute fear of spiders.
 For this reason, you may not think of them as cute animals.
 If so, we disagree.
-With their furry little legs and big eyes, we think they are a adorable.
+With their furry little legs and big eyes, we think they are adorable.

 5. Giant squid

 OK, so this one may be more fearful than cute, but it is also fascinating.
 The giant squid (Architeuthis dux) is an animal that lives in the furthest depths of the sea.
 Very little is known about this species, as it barely approaches the surface.
 It can reach up to 15 meters in length and feeds mainly on fish and crustaceans.
 But in addition, the giant squid stands out for having the largest eyes in the world, since its eyeballs measure between 28 and 30 cm.
 For this reason, we can't leave them off our list of big eyed animals.
+These massive eyes help them detect faint light in the deep ocean, aiding in the detection of predators like sperm whales.

 6. Slow loris